pivotal/docs-tap/tap-gui/plugins/valid-plugins/home.hbs.md

 This topic tells you about the Home front-end plug-in.

-The Home frontend plug-in makes it possible to create a custom home page for your Tanzu Developer Portal to conveniently surface important information.
+The Home front-end plug-in makes it possible to create a custom home page for your Tanzu Developer Portal to conveniently surface important information.
 For more information, see the [Home plug-in documentation](https://github.com/backstage/backstage/tree/master/plugins/home).